Last Updated on

-Actually, you can do a hell lot more with it.
-We know that WP is extremely user-friendly, we know that it’s very flexible and we also know it’s easily customizable.
-Below here, I have pointed out 45+ different ways of using WordPress.
+90% of people use WordPress only for blogs and websites, but you can actually, you can do a hell of a lot more with it.
+We know that WP is extremely user-friendly, we know that it’s very flexible and we also know it’s easily customizable, but what can you do with WordPress that isn’t already apparent?

-Before I move on, and spread out all the endless possibilities I just have to say that you might need to
+Before I move on and spread out all the endless possibilities I just have to say that you might need to

 - … install special themes

 - … have light knowledge of CMS and editing WordPress

 The most common reason why WordPress is being so heavily used is that over 50% of blogs run on a WordPress blogging platform.
 It’s extremely easy and not difficult to set up and maintain the blog later.

 2. Business website